 On February 24, 2022, Russia invaded Ukraine, occupying the Chernobyl exclusion zone on day one and isolating it from the rest of the world.
 For more than a month the Chernobyl power plant remained in the hands of the Russians, until March 31 when the Russian troops began to withdraw.
 During that time life totally changed for the residents of Chernobyl.
 The Russians left devastation and death behind them.
 Following the retreat of the Russians, the zone became a military zone with no access to anyone.
 Today the Chernobyl exclusion zone is fully militarized and mined to prevent a new attack by Russia.
 The work of workers in the zone flows as usual, but their lives have changed forever.

-Tourists in the control room of reactor number 1, Chernobyl nuclear power plant, Chernobyl exclusion zone, Ukraine, 2016
+Tourists in the control room of reactor number 1, Chernobyl nuclear power plant, Chernobyl exclusion zone, Ukraine.
+Tourism was halted after the Russian invasion of Ukraine in February 2022.

 A gate keeper raises a barrier to let a vehicle pass at the entrance to the city of Pripyat.

-Today after almost 4 years of war the situation remains is very difficult for the local population.
+Today after almost 4 years of war the situation remains very difficult for the local population.
 In addition to facing radiation and war, the population must also deal with a lack of resources.
 Even before the war, the Ukrainian healthcare system was in a difficult condition, today there is a lack of resources to adequately treat those suffering from the consequences of Chernobyl.
-As a result, the lives of the people of Chernobyl are today worse than ever because the consequences of the Chernobyl disaster remain.
+As a result, the lives of the people of Chernobyl are today worse than ever.

 At the present time nine million people in Belarus, the Ukraine and western Russia continue to live in areas with very high levels of radioactivity, consuming contaminated food and water.
 Eighty percent of the population of Belarus, Western Russia and North Ukraine suffer from a variety of pathologies.
 After the Chernobyl disaster, in the contaminated areas there has been a huge increase in radiation-related tumors, malformations and an assortment of various radiation-related pathologies.
 And there will be still more effects to come among women who at the time of the disaster were under the age of six and are now starting to have children.
 Now we will see the effects of genetic mutation on new generations.
 Today, life for the local people goes on, and they must struggle with the terrible legacy of the Chernobyl accident, a legacy that will endure for millennia.
 40 years after the accident, the story of Chernobyl is only beginning.